RamezIssac/django-slick-reporting/docs/source/concept.rst

 ----------

-1. Result Field: represent a number, a calculation unit, for example: a Sum of a certain field.
+1. Report Field: represent a number, a calculation unit, for example: a Sum of a certain field.
    The report field identifies how the calculation should be done.
 ResultFields can depend on each other.

 2. Generator: Represent a concrete report structure.If it would group by certain field, do a time series or a cross tab, and which columns (Report Field) to be calculated.